Honda City: Japan

-The City is offered and sold as Honda Grace in Japan starting from December 2014, with both petrol and hybrid versions, and an all-wheel-drive option.
-Trim levels range from LX, Hybrid EX, Hybrid LX and Hybrid DX.
+The City is offered and sold as Honda Grace in Japan starting from December 2014, with both petrol and hybrid versions, and an all-wheel-drive option. trim levels range from LX, Hybrid EX, Hybrid LX and Hybrid DX.
 Hybrid versions can be differentiated from its LED rear lamp clusters and on the Hybrid LX and Hybrid DX only, LED projector headlamps come as standard.
 The exterior dimensions are compliant with Japanese government dimension regulations and the engine displacement incurs a nominal annual road tax obligation.

 The Grace was discontinued in the Japanese market in August 2020 alongside the Civic sedan and Jade, due to decreasing sales.

 Malaysia

 In Malaysia, the sixth-generation City was launched on 20 March 2014 available in four trim levels (all powered by 1.5-litre engine with CVT) are offered: S, S+, E and V.

-On 2 March 2017, the facelifted City was introduced with 3 trims available: S, E and V.
+On 2 March 2017, the facelifted City was introduced with 3 trim levels available: S, E and V.